 3. Do they offer a wide variety of auction items?

 One of the main benefits of using a third-party auction item supplier is their access to an extensive range of items and experiences.
 The best way to measure if a supplier has a good range of items is by browsing their auction item brochure.
-Make sure they have a variety of physical products as well as experiences — signed posters, holidays, concert tickets, sports experiences, dining experiences, etc. A sample of some varied items can be found on the Givergy website.
+Make sure they have a variety of physical products as well as experiences — signed posters, holidays, concert tickets, sports experiences, dining experiences, etc.

 4. Do they offer unique items?